 Pursuant to consolidation Act 778 of August 7, 2019 on Universities (the University Act), the following is established.
-The programme also follows the Examination Policies and Procedures incl. the Joint Programme Regulations for Aalborg University.
+The programme also follows the Joint Programme Regulations and the Examination Policies and Procedures for Aalborg University.

 § 2: BASIS IN MINISTERIAL ORDERS